vacekj/regenscore/README.md

 Get your RegenScore [Here](https://regenscore.vercel.app).

-"Regen": Short for “regenerative”.
+_Regen_: Short for “regenerative”.
 A meme-ified term created in response to the mainstream “degen” culture in web3.
 Refers to the people/culture of using blockchain technology for social/environmental good.

-"Score": well.. you get it.
+_Score_: well.. you get it.

 When you connect your wallet to RegenScore it scans the activity of your address to see, calculate and score your on-chain regen activities; and if you're regen enough, you might even get placed on the leaderboard!